Skip to Content

 Two different angles for a overhead view and a side view of a slice of fruitcake with icing drizzled over it on a red china plate with red berries beside it and measuring spoons and a whisk and whole nutmegs and cookbooks in the background.

-This post in linked to Clever Chicks Blog Hop at The Chicken Chick, Party Wave Wednesday at Holistic Squid, Frugal Days Sustainable Ways at Frugally Sustainable, Fight Back Friday at Food Renegade.
+This post in linked to The Clever Chicks Blog Hop at The Chicken Chick, Party Wave Wednesday at Holistic Squid, Frugal Days Sustainable Ways at Frugally Sustainable, Fight Back Friday at Food Renegade.

 (We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.)